This project was in 5C07 until January 2023; it is now in 5B06. As it is right on the border, both 5B and 5C (likely) have Great Weight in this case.

 To whom it may concern:

-This letter of (support/opposition) is in regard to Board of Zoning Adjustment case 20872, relief from rear yard and rear window setback requirements.
+This letter of (support/opposition) is in regard to Board of Zoning Adjustment case 20872, modification of the building previously approved.

-I (do not) believe the BZA should reduce the requirements for rear clearance, because (reasons).
+I (do not) believe the BZA should grant the change to unit mix and floor plan, because (reasons).

 Very respectfully,